kulame/tock/doc/reference/trd-syscalls.md

 All other yield identifier values are reserved.
-If an invalid yield indentifier is passed the kernel returns immediately.
+If an invalid yield indentifier is passed the kernel MUST return immediately.

 The no wait field is only used by `yield-no-wait`.
-It contains the memory address of an 8-bit byte that `yield-no-wait` writes to indicate whether a callback was invoked.
-If invoking `yield-no-wait` resulted in a callback executing, `yield-no-wait` writes 1 to the field address.
-If invoking `yield-no-wait` resulted in no callback executing, `yield-no-wait` writes 0 to the field address.
-This field allows userspace loops that want to flush the callback queue to execute `yield-no-wait` until the queue is empty.
+It contains the memory address of an 8-bit byte that `yield-no-wait` writes to indicate whether an upcall was invoked.
+If invoking `yield-no-wait` resulted in an upcall executing, `yield-no-wait` writes 1 to the field address.
+If invoking `yield-no-wait` resulted in no upcall executing, `yield-no-wait` writes 0 to the field address.
+This field allows userspace loops that want to flush the upcall queue to execute `yield-no-wait` until the queue is empty.

 The Yield system call class has no return value.
-This is because invoking a callback pushes that function call onto the stack, such that the return value of a call to yield system call may be the return value of the callback.
+This is because invoking an upcall pushes that function call onto the stack, such that the return value of a call to yield system call may be the return value of the upcall.
 This is why the no wait field exists, so that `yield-no-wait` can return a result to the caller.
-Allowing the kernel to pass a return value in register back to userspace would require either re-entering the kernel or expensive execution architectures (e.g., additonal stacks or additional stack frames) for callbacks.
+Allowing the kernel to pass a return value in register back to userspace would require either re-entering the kernel or expensive execution architectures (e.g., additonal stacks or additional stack frames) for upcalls.

 4.2 Subscribe (Class ID: 1)
 --------------------------------

-The Subscribe system call class is how a userspace process registers callbacks with the kernel.
+The Subscribe system call class is how a userspace process registers upcalls with the kernel.
 Subscribe system calls are implemented by peripheral syscall drivers, so the set of valid Subscribe calls depends on the platform and what drivers were compiled into the kernel.